isomerpages/moe-manjusrisec/_passionate-learners/Departments/English.md

 **The Media Resource Library (MRL)**

-Our school values the role of the MRL in supporting the reading habit.
+<p style="text-align: justify;">Our school values the role of the MRL in supporting the reading habit.
 Together with our library provider, the MRL organises regular theme-based and subject-based book displays.
-We are especially proud of _THE PRINCIPAL’S SELECTION_ – a collection of books contributed by the Principal to spark the joy of reading.
+We are especially proud of <i>THE PRINCIPAL’S SELECTION</i> – a collection of books contributed by the Principal to spark the joy of reading. </p>

-Our school also recognises the need to engage students in reading using current ICT tools.
-Laptops and iPads are available for students to use in the library should they choose to extend their reading and research online.
+<p style="text-align: justify;">Our school also recognises the need to engage students in reading using current ICT tools.
+Laptops and iPads are available for students to use in the library should they choose to extend their reading and research online.</p>